Records retention – it may not be the most exciting topic, but it’s definitely one of the most important for cryptocurrency businesses.

 According to the BSA, crypto MSBs are required to keep documents related to their FinCEN registration in addition to documents used in reporting a variety of activities that your clients engage in.

 Typically, retained records should include the customer ID, customer information, and transaction information, including the amount, date of the transaction, and transaction information.
-In addition, most records must be retained for five years.
+In addition, all records must be retained for five years.

 However, the records, supporting documents, and information that your business is required to retain in order to stay in compliance with the BSA can vary.
 Therefore, it’s important to get up to speed on the current regulations and requirements, and then, develop policies and procedures that adhere to those rules.
 Ideally, your BSA Compliance Officer will handle all of this for you.